cliftondavies/cliftondavies/README.md

 # Hi! 👋

-My name is Clifton, and I'm a product-minded engineer skilled in both frontend and backend development.
-I am quite passionate about software quality, user-centered design, and building products and technologies with positive impact.
+My name is Clifton, and I'm a generalist, product-minded engineer with a right-tool-for-the-job mindset.
+I am skilled in both frontend and backend development and quite passionate about software quality, user-centered design, and building products with positive impact.
 [Read more about me!](https://www.linkedin.com/in/clifton-davies-mbcs/)

 ## :toolbox:  Skills